bradchristie/taminations-flutter/assets/ms/ocean_wave_rule.md

-For the sake of dancer comprehension and teaching purposes, it may be necessary initially to have the dancers back up into facing couples, then step back into the wave and complete the call.
+For the sake of dancer comprehension and teaching purposes, it may be necessary initially to have the dancers back up into facing couples, then step back into the Wave and complete the call.

 While the rule is called the Ocean Wave Rule, it is